 It is occupied mostly by homeowners, with only 35% of residents renting.
 The median rent falls around $1,856, while the median home value is $444,800.
 The schools are all highly rated, but the high schools really shine with multiple awards and recognition for their curriculum.

-Very similar to Temecula is nearby Murrieta, voted the 2nd best place to live by Niche with 66% of its residents homeowners.
-Homes and rent are a little more affordable here, with the median home value at $414,100 and the median rent is $1,761.
+Very similar to Temecula is nearby Murrieta, voted the 2nd best place to live by Niche with 66% of its residents’ homeowners.
+Homes and rent are a little more affordable here, with the median home value at $414,100 and the median rent being $1,761.

 Therefore, Murrieta welcomes a younger demographic, with the average Murrieta resident over four years younger than the state average.
 The city also boasts top public schools, with the high schools and elementary schools among the top-rated.